 Process the data in a way that maintains its accuracy.

 Store the data for no longer than necessary.

 Process the data in a secure fashion.

-Destination NSW will not disclose your Personal Information to anyone without your consent unless legally required to do so.
+As per the Privacy Act 1988 (Cth) including but not limited to the APP’s, Destination NSW will not disclose your Personal Information to anyone without your consent unless:

-The circumstances in which Destination NSW will collect, use and disclose more extensive information than stated above in the following circumstances:
+The circumstances in which Destination NSW will collect, use and disclose more extensive information than stated above in the following circumstances are: